Saturday 25 Juli to Sunday 2 August

 I really enjoyed getting to know such a beautiful country.” – Participant 2018

-- trip by 5* luxury bus with Royal Class seats
+- trip by 4* luxury coach with comfort seats

 - complimentary on-board drinks and snacks (outbound journey)